lundqvistr/manual_medfak_research_data/manual.md

 If you work with spreadsheets, you could at least use comments.

 #### Variables measured at the different point
-Given that the data set is in a wide format (see [Wide or long format?](wide-or-long-format), variables measures at different time points should be given excectly the same name, except for a (short) suffix.
+Given that the dataset is in a wide format (see [Wide or long format?](wide-or-long-format), variables measures at different time points should be given excectly the same name, except for a (short) suffix.

 Bad example: `Hba1c_at_baseline`, `hba1c_at_3month_followup`, `hba1c_12_mon_fu`